siakaramalegos/almanac.httparchive.org/src/content/en/2021/performance.md

   )
 }}

-42% of pages (mobile) in the "all" group used a CMS whereas the top 1,000 sites only had 7% adoption.
+42% of pages (mobile) in the "all" group used a CMS whereas the top 1,000 websites only had 7% adoption.

-Then, if we look at the top 5 CMSs by rank, we see that WordPress has the highest adoption at for 31% of "all" pages:
+Then, when looking at the top 5 CMSs by rank, WordPress has the highest adoption at for 31% of "all" pages:

 {{ figure_markup(
   image=".png",